The Complete Guide to Xanax

 Xanax abuse statistics can only be understood by looking at previous addiction treatment.
-Admissions to rehab centers have increased by 79% since 2002 because of benzodiazepines abuse.
+Admissions to rehab centers have increased by 79% since 2002 because of benzodiazepine abuse.
 Xanax, the number one abused benzo, contributes the highest percentage of this number.
 Different doctors administered about 30 million alprazolam prescriptions in 2002.
 By 2007, this figure had increased by 7.5 million.
 That means that its prescription increased by about 1.25 million every year.

 Sadly, as these prescriptions increased, so did Xanax overdoses.
 Between 2004-2008, alprazolam addiction contributed to an 89% increase in emergency room (ER) visits.
 There were about 65,000 ER visits for this drug in 2006.
 In 2010, this number stood at 125,000.
-These statistics show how prescriptions lead to addiction when abused, misused or combined with other drugs or alcohol.
+These statistics show how prescriptions lead to addiction when abused, misused, or combined with other drugs or alcohol.

-Xanax Addiction Treatment Options
+Treatment of Xanax Addiction